 Credit risk is the risk that the counterparty to a financial instrument may fail to discharge an obligation or commitment that it has entered into.
 The Corporation is exposed to credit risk through its loans receivable.
 The Corporation provides credit to its loan portfolio clients in the normal course of operations.
-To mitigate the risk, the Corporation screens loan applicants, registers security on the loans and maintains provisions for contingent credit losses.
-The Corporation is also exposed to credit risk though the other receivable amount due from the Province of Ontario through NDMNRF.
+To mitigate the risk, the Corporation screens loan applicants; registers security, such as through a general security agreement, for the full value of the loan funding amounts over \$250,000; and maintains provisions for contingent credit losses.
+The Corporation is also exposed to credit risk through the amount Due from the Province of Ontario.
 However, the risk is considered low as the balance owing is from the Province.
 The maximum credit risk is the carrying value of the loans receivable and other receivable balances.
 Refer to notes 3 and 4 for further details.